lfn-cnti/bestpractices/charter.md

 **Representation**

-Maxium of one person from any one company at any time may hold a chair role.
+Maximum of one person from any one company at any time may hold a chair role.

 #### Tech Lead